Kyoto Journal Issue 94

 Our gratitude also to Reimi Adachi and Hikaru Hirata-Miyakawa of William Corey Gallery for their support.

-If you are in the US or Europe, please expect your first copy to arrive mid-June, and slightly earlier if you are elsewhere.
+Apologies for the delay!
+If you are in the US or Europe, please expect your first copy to arrive mid-July, and slightly earlier if you are elsewhere.

 ¥2,180 (approx US$19) Need a currency converter?
 Use this one.